Com certificado de autenticidade e garantia

 The root of David!
 Hallelujah!

-This short prayer has all the flavor of a little exorcism.
+This short prayer has all the flavor of a small exorcism.
 It can also be used – in Latin or Portuguese – to help overcome the temptations that present themselves to us.

-What is the origin of the Blessing of St. Anthony?
+What is the origin of the Blessing of Saint Anthony?

-According to the Convent of Santo Antônio e Aleteia, there is very little research on the origin of this blessing.
-And no more recent serious research.
-To this day, the most quoted is that of the Bollandists.
-And yet, it is based on a legend.
+According to the Convent of Saint Anthony and Aleteia, there is very little research into the origin of this blessing.
+And no serious recent research.
+To this day, the most cited is that of the Bollandists.
+And even then, it is based on a legend.
 They tell it like this:

-There was in Portugal, in the reign of King Diniz, a person tormented by diabolical vexations.
-The enemy of our salvation always appeared to him in the form of Jesus Christ and ordered him to throw himself into the Tagus River, to obtain the remission of his sins and the heavenly reward.
+In Portugal, during the reign of King Diniz, there was a person tormented by diabolical vexations.
+The enemy of our salvation always appeared to him in the form of Jesus Christ and ordered him to throw himself into the River Tagus, in order to obtain the remission of his sins and the heavenly reward.
 The unfortunate woman, deceived by Satan's lies, decided one day to drown herself.
-On the way, he found a Franciscan chapel that appeared far from the disastrous project and gave him a parchment, telling him to always carry it with him.
-When he woke up, he found the precious sheet suspended around his neck, on which some lines were read, later called “Breve or Carta de Santo António”.
-Immediately, the effectiveness of the heavenly remedy was felt: Satan's obsession immediately disappeared.
+On the way, she found a Franciscan chapel that appeared far from the fatal project and gave her a parchment, telling her to always carry it with her.
+When she woke up, she found the precious sheet hanging around her neck, on which were written some lines, later called the "Brief or Letter of Saint Anthony".
+Immediately, the effectiveness of the heavenly remedy was felt: Satan's obsession disappeared immediately.

-The king of Portugal, having learned of the miracle, wanted to see the wonderful writing and sent for it.
-Since being deprived of his treasure, the person has fallen into the power of the devil.
-They brought him an exact copy of the miraculous Brief.
-He received it with confidence, carrying it day and night with him.
-At the same moment, he regained peace and was freed from such temptations.
-The king preserved the original among the crown relics.
+The king of Portugal, having learned of the miracle, wanted to see the marvelous writing and sent for it.
+Since he found himself deprived of his treasure, the person fell into the power of the devil.
+An exact copy of the Miraculous Brief was brought to him.
+He received it with confidence, carrying it with him day and night.
+At that very moment, he regained peace and was freed from such temptations.
+The king preserved the original among the relics of the crown.

-This manuscript, written in Latin, dating from the 16th or 17th centuries according to a French expert, is in perfect condition.
-It is the extended form of the original prayer, but we do not find out who the author of this paper is.
-Autographed documents, dealing with the theme of exorcism, are very rare and the aesthetics of the writing impressed me; that's what motivated me to present this very unique piece to you.
+This manuscript, written in Latin and dated to the 16th or 17th century according to a French expert, is in perfect condition.
+It is the extended form of the original prayer, but we have not discovered who the author of this paper is.
+Autographed documents dealing with the subject of exorcism are very rare and the aesthetics of the writing impressed me; that is what motivated me to present this very unique piece to you.